KEPLER Search Output Columns

 range: 79226018 to 1305757434

 - ID from alternate source catalog (see Alt ID Source entry)

 - Source catalog that was used for deriving stellar parameters.

-current range is from 1 to 14:
+current range is from 1 to 5 but the definitions are:

 0 - null, 1 - Hipparcos catalog ID, 2 - Tycho2 ID, 3 - UCAC2 ID, 4 - General Catalog of Var.
 Stars ID, 5 - Lepine proper motion catalog star. altid>0 is 2MASS ID, altid< 0 is a pseudo-id generated by SCP processing, 6 - altid contains 2MASS ID coming from Astroseiseismology catalog, 11 - NED ID, 12 - Extended 2MASS ID, 13 - FIRST ID, 14 - NVSS catalog ID, 15 - VLBA catalog ID, 16 - CHANDRA catalog ID